 My monograph on The Use of Armed Force in Occupied Territory was published by Cambridge University Press in 2018.
 It has received critical acclaim by reviews appeared in the Journal of Conflict & Security Law, the Revue belge de droit international, the Military Law and the Law of War Review, the German Yearbook of International Law, and the Edinburgh Law Review.

-My articles appeared in important peer-reviewed journals, including The Journal of International Criminal Justice, The Melbourne Journal of International Law, The Netherlands International Law Review, Questions of International Law, the Zeitschrift für ausländisches öffentliches Recht und Völkerrecht, The German Yearbook of International Law, The Polish Yearbook of International Law, the Anuario español de derecho internacional, as well as in several prestigious edited books.
+My articles appeared in important peer-reviewed journals, including The European Journal of International Law, The Asian Journal of International Law, The Journal of International Criminal Justice, The Journal of Conflict & Security Law, The Melbourne Journal of International Law, The Netherlands International Law Review, International Law Studies, the International Community Law Review, the Law and Practice of International Courts and Tribunals, the Zeitschrift für ausländisches öffentliches Recht und Völkerrecht, The German Yearbook of International Law, The Polish Yearbook of International Law, The Spanish Yearbook of International Law, Rivista di diritto internazionale, the Anuario español de derecho internacional, the Wisconsin International Law Journal, as well as in several prestigious edited books.

 I have organised several high-profile conferences and seminar series at the University of Westminster and the University of Messina.

 I am a member of the Italian Society of International and EU Law, the European Society of International Law, the American Society of International Law, and the International Law Association.
 I am also the faculty advisor of the ILSA at Westminster Chapter.